 These advisors include:

-- Jonathan A. Plucker – Talent Development
+- Jonathan A. Plucker (JHU SOE)– Expert Advisor in Talent Development

-- Max Altman – Education Policy
+- Max Altman (SEF)– Expert Advisor in Education Policy

 Through collaboration with these scholars, TAFT Foundation continues to refine the SPFL framework and develop research-informed program models that support youth leadership development.